-AEDE professor Brian Roe says that it was first his study of agriculture then the study of human behavior that led him to define his work as that of a behavioral economist.
-His interest now lies in what drives household behaviors and decision-making, specifically when it comes to food waste (FW).
-Roe, along with research assistant Danyi Qi, recently teamed up to conduct the first-ever large-scale consumer survey of Americans' attitudes on FW and determined that convincing Americans to cut down on FW could require toying with psychology.
+AEDE professor Brian Roe says that it was first his study of agriculture, then the study of human behavior, that led him to define his work as that of a behavioral economist.
+His interests now lies in what drives household behaviors and decision-making, specifically when it comes to food waste (FW).
+Roe, along with his former research assistant Danyi Qi,who now is a professor at Louisiana State University, teamed up to conduct the first-ever large-scale consumer survey of Americans' attitudes on FW and determined that convincing Americans to cut down on FW could require toying with psychology.

 For the study, subjects were allowed to serve themselves from a buffet of sandwiches, chips and apple slices.
 Half were told their leftovers would be composted and the rest were informed their scraps would be sent to a landfill.
 They found that participants who were given information cards about the harm related to food waste were almost 40 percent more likely to clean their plates — unless they also were told their uneaten food would be composted and not wasted.